 Epilepsy Tasmania is very proud to present its first podcast audio series.

-My Journey is a collection of honest, confronting and inspiring reflections on a condition that is often hidden.
+Symphony of the Brain is a collection of honest, confronting and inspiring reflections on a condition that is often hidden.

 Listen to twelve Tasmanians share their journey with epilepsy, in their own words, to raise awareness and understanding of a condition that affects 1 in 25 Australians.